 - The Center is a joint venture established under an interlocal agreement between the three participating counties (Participants) dated July 13, 1983.
 The Center provides probation, detention and diagnostic services for juveniles under the jurisdiction of the Participants and is available to other entities on a fee basis.
 All costs associated with the Center after applicable charges and grants are shared by the Participants as follows: Cooke, 20%; Fannin, 20%; Grayson, 60%. - The General Fund of the Center is used to fund daily operations.
 At the end of each fiscal year, it is desired to maintain a balance of \$20,000 in the General Fund.
-The fund balance at year-end was \$20,000. - The assets and deferred outflows of resources of the Center exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$243 thousand (net position).
-Of this amount, \$(6) thousand was listed as unrestricted net position. - The Center's total net position increased by approximately \$7 thousand, due to additional participant contributions during fiscal year 2017.
+The fund balance at year-end was \$20,000. - The liabilities and deferred inflows of resources of the Center exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$360,009 (net position).
+Of this amount, \$(629,764) was listed as unrestricted net position. - The Center's total net position decreased by \$79,365 before a prior period adjustment.
+A prior period adjustment of \$(524,587) in the Statement of Activities was required by the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions.